Contributing

 website/sidebars.jsif navigation changes - update

-README.mdif the landing flow changes - re-run
+README.mdif the landing flow changes - update

 tinx --helpand subcommand help for CLI reference pages - build the docs site before opening a PR